TmaxSoftOfficial/HyperFrame-Tomcat-Image/README.md

 ## License

-The license is contained in apache-tomcat-latest.tar.gz
+The license file LICENSE is included in the apache-tomcat-8.5.50.tar.gz

 ## Version History